Dissecting Quantum Phase Transition in the Transverse Ising Model: Model and Method

 where $J'$ and $g$ are the Ising interaction between two spins denoting by Pauli matrix $\hat\sigma$ located at site $i$ and its nearest neighbors $i+\delta$ and transverse fields, respectively.
 They are assumed to be greater than or equal to zero, and in this case the Ising interaction is ferromagnetic.
-For convenience, we reformulate Eq. (\ref{Ising0}) as $\hat{H}'= \frac{g}{2} \hat{H}$, which means that in the following formalism we take $g$ as the units of energy, and thus one has
+For convenience, we reformulate Eq. (\ref{Ising0}) as $\hat{H}'= \frac{g}{2} \hat{H}$, which means that in the following formalism we take $g/2$ as the units of energy, and thus one has

 where $J = J'/g$.
-For simplicity, we limit ourselves to the one-dimensional case, though it is straightforward to extend to the high-dimensional situations.
+To more clearly illustrate the physical picture of pattern formulation, here we limit ourselves to the one-dimensional case and $\delta=1$.
 For the chain length $L$ with periodic boundary condition, the model Hamiltonian can be reformulated as